18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-contact-center-optimization-lead-gs15.md

 strategies incorporating leading technology and industry best practices to ensure their solutions can meet their current and future needs in an efficient, sustainable, agile, and adaptable manner.

-- Architect an enterprise-level customer experience technology solution using user story definition, logical data modeling, functional system design and by incorporating best-practice methodologies
+- Architect an enterprise-level customer experience technology solution using user story definition, holistic journey mapping, data modeling while also incorporating standard operating procedures and best-practice methodologies
-- Develop and maintain strategic application technology portfolios, roadmaps, and reference architectures to support or drive solution development, application portfolio management or product selection
+- Develop and maintain strategic application technology portfolios, roadmaps, and reference architectures to support or drive solution development or product selection
-- Collaborate with multiple stakeholders and subject matter experts to identify and prioritize platform enhancements that will optimize our customer care processes
-- Maintain and apply a broad and current industry perspective on technology trends/opportunities, alternate solution providers and leading practices
+- Partner with agency program leads to drive alignment and integration of new contact center technology and integration with other third-party or internal applications
+- Implement intelligent system solutions to leverage robotic process automation (RPA) & artificial intelligence (AI) to help anticipate user needs, augment conversations and automate routine tasks
 - Interface with agency data and security teams to address gaps and risks and assist in the overall design and build of security features
-- Partner with agency program leads to drive alignment and integration of new contact center technology and integration other third-party or internal applications
-- Establish key performance metrics for the call centers/contact centers or customer experience programs

-### Key objective #2: You will promote the adoption of modern technology practices through teaching, coaching, and
-knowledge sharing.

-- Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle
-- Deliver educational workshops to accelerate learning and adoption of agile principles and practices
-- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams.
-- Contribute content to documentation, blogs, newsletters, etc.
+Develop and track performance metrics, customer feedback, quality assurance and other KPI’s

+### Key objective #2: Practice an exceptional level of customer service with all partners, providing a unique, tailored experience.

+- Explain the product to people who have varying levels of technical knowledge — always meet the client where they’re at.
+- Express empathy through the long compliance and security processes.
+- Skillfully map specific inquiries to product capabilities, identifying the product that best meets the partner’s needs.
+- Serve as a liaison between the clients and the team: Provide client feedback to the team, enabling the team to make necessary changes to product performance or presentation.

 ### Key objective #3: Translate difficult technical terms and concepts so that they’re accessible to all audiences.

 - Present the technical details of a product in such a manner that clients can purchase the product and start using it without assistance.
+- Communicate clearly, calmly, and concisely in all situations.
 - Create compelling case studies on how users are benefiting from the program, providing a special focus on lessons learned.
 - Capture specific capabilities (e.g. strategies, roadmaps, playbooks) to document good practices across government.